hannasage/zine/README.md

 ### Add a Template to Zine

-> Requires use of `zine-cli`: [see this section](#setup-cli) for details.
+> Requires use of `zine-cli`: [Setup CLI](#setup-cli)

 To set up a new template, I use the new `zine template <name>` cli command.
-Names **must** follow a hyphenated alphebetical name structure. (e.g. `sample-name`) The template generator handles appending `template` to your desired template name.
+Names **must** follow be strictly alphabetical and extended names must be hyphenated.
+The template generator handles appending `template` to your desired template name.

 ```
-zine template awesome
+zine template awesome sauce ❌
+zine template awesomeSauce ❌
+zine template awesome-sauce ✅
 ```

-This generates `src/templatesAwesomeTemplate.tsx`, and exports the setup from `src/templates/index.ts`.
+This generates `src/templates/AwesomeSauceTemplate.tsx`, and exports the setup from `src/templates/index.ts`.
 Inside the new template file, there is an empty rules array, a premade generator, and an empty template.

 ---